 A different way to extract Δ uses the particular strength of your apparatus, that electrical measurements are based on a controlled current source.
 If you plot several V-I curves on the same set of axes, you will see that they are all, approximately, shifted copies of the same shape.
-For a given temperature and applied voltage, the current is
+Now suppose you look at large enough currents that you can ignore the -1 as compared to the exponential.
+Then for a given temperature and applied voltage, the current is